vknabel/vscode-swift-development-environment/README.md

 ### How do I get autocompletion for UIKit?

-You can add new autocomplation targets through your configuration.
+With sourcekite, you can add new autocompletion targets through your configuration.

-Using sourcekite
 ```json
 // .vscode/settings.json example for iOS and WatchOS
 {